The difference between preventive, predictive, and reactive maintenance

 21 May 2024

-Maintenance plays a crucial role in various types of businesses.
+Maintenance plays a crucial role in various types of businesses from manufacturing through transportation to services.
 However, approaching it correctly is often a challenge.

 Proper maintenance planning is essential for any company looking to avoid unexpected downtime.
 From manufacturing and construction companies to energy utilities and transportation firms.
 Whether it's meeting mandatory inspection and revision deadlines, tracking equipment repairs, or keeping track of service costs, it's important to keep maintenance under control.